AP source: Twins, Vázquez agree to $30 million, 3-year deal - KVIA

 AP Sports Writer

-MINNEAPOLIS (AP) — The Minnesota Twins added Christian Vázquez on Monday, agreeing to a $30 million, three-year contract with the veteran catcher.
+MINNEAPOLIS (AP) — The Minnesota Twins made their first significant move of the offseason by adding Christian Vázquez on Monday night, agreeing to a $30 million, three-year contract with the veteran catcher.

 Two people with knowledge of the contract confirmed the deal to The Associated Press on condition of anonymity because it was pending the completion of a physical exam.

 Vázquez played for Boston and Houston this season, hitting .274 with nine homers and 52 RBIs in 119 games.
-He was traded to the Astros on Aug.
+The native of Puerto Rico was traded to the Astros on Aug.
 1.

 The 32-year-old Vázquez also appeared in six postseason games, batting .235 with three RBIs while helping Houston win the World Series.
 He was the catcher in Game 4 when the Astros combined to pitch a no-hitter against the Phillies.

-Minnesota went 78-84 this season and finished third in the AL Central.
-Gary Sánchez made 80 starts at catcher for the Twins this year, but he is a free agent.

-Vázquez broke into the majors with Boston in 2014.
-He hit .262 with 54 homers and 266 RBIs in 698 games with the Red Sox, winning a World Series ring in 2018, before he was traded to the Astros.
+Vázquez broke into the majors with the Red Sox in 2014.
+He hit .262 with 54 homers and 266 RBIs in 698 games for Boston and won a World Series ring there in 2018.

+The biggest prize on the catcher market, Willson Contreras, signed a five-year, $87.5 million contract with St. Louis last week.
+After trading Mitch Garver to Texas prior to last season, the Twins failed to replace his production at the plate on their way to a 78-84 finish for third place in the AL Central after leading the division for most of the summer.

+Gary Sánchez, who made 80 starts at catcher after arriving in a deal with the New York Yankees, became a free agent after hitting 16 home runs in 419 at-bats with a dismal .659 OPS.

 AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports